What to Include on a Digital Business Card

 Advanced Sections (Use Only If Relevant)

-These features can be powerful but aren’t necessary for everyone.
+These features can be powerful, but they aren’t necessary for everyone.

 - Blog or personal content links